ntk148v/til/amazon/courses/aws-saa-c03/README.md

 - IAM Roles for Services:
   - Some AWS service will need to perform actions on your behalf.
 (An IAM role is an IAM identity that you can create in your account that has specific permissions.
 An IAM role is similar to an IAM user, in that it is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.)
   - Assign permissions to AWS services with IAM roles.
-- IAM Security Tool: Credentials report (account-level) & Access advisor (user-level).
+- IAM Security Tool: Credentials report (account-level) and Access advisor (user-level).
-- Guidelines & Best practices:
+- Guidelines and Best practices:
   - Don't use the root account except for AWS account setup.
   - One physical user = One AWS user.
   - Assign users to groups and assign permissions to groups.